12 Best Trending Kerala Wedding Hairstyles For the Bride To Be

 In other Hindu wedding ceremonies, a reception is held after the marriage.
 Interestingly, the Assamese people celebrate the reception in advance.
 The bride is carried to the stage, and she will be draped in a beautiful saree and jewels.
 She is supposed to greet the guests first, and when the groom arrives, she will leave for her room.

-The Arrival of the Groomassam marriages
+The Arrival of the Groom

 Image Courtesy: Rainbow Frames